arun1793/Generalised-Multichain-FolderStructure/README.md

 ### Usage
 To use in your project:

-git clone <the repo>
+git clone [repository link]

 npm install

 ### Configurations
+Pre-Requisite:

-make sure that multichain-blockchain is installed in your system and it should be connected to atleast one node.
+Make sure that multichain-blockchain is installed in your system and it should be connected to atleast one node.

-To find multichain user and pass parameters refer multichain documentation.
+To find multichain user and pass parameters refer multichain documentation(https://www.multichain.com/developers).

-Configure multichain 'user' and 'pass' paramters as per your system multichain node in config.json file.
+Configure multichain 'user' and 'pass' paramters as per your system multichain node in config.json file of cloned folder.

 ### Server Start

+go to cloned project folder.

 run 'node app.js' command inside the cloned folder.